luisschneiders/finance-react-client/README.md

 Next, build an optimized version of the app by running:
 * `ionic build --prod`

-and finally deply the optimized build to Firebase:
+and finally deploy the optimized build to Firebase:
 * `firebase deploy --only hosting`

 After the deployment has finished successfully, the app is live.